cyberphor/knowledge-base/theory/devops/README.md

 # DevOps
-Organizational strategies describe how people, process, and technology will be used to meet stakeholder requirements.
 DevOps is an organizational strategy for rapidly producing high-quality software.

+**Organizational Strategy**
+An Organizational strategy describes how people, process, and technology will be used to meet business requirements.

 ## Principles
-An organization can implement DevOps by adopting the principles described below.
+An organization can implement DevOps by promoting the principles described below.

 **Change is Good**
 Embrace and foster collaboration, innovation, and continuous improvement.